 - Click the Spatial Adjustment menu, point to Adjustment Methods, and click Edge Snap. - 2.
-Click the Spatial Adjustment menu and click Options.

-- Click the Adjustment method dropdown arrow and click Edge Snap. - 4.
-Click the Adjustment method Options button.

-The Edge Snap dialog box will appear.

-- 5. Click the Smooth or Line method. - Check the box if you want to adjust to the midpoint of the links, then click OK. - Click OK to close the Adjustment Properties dialog box.
+Click the Spatial Adjustment menu and click Options. - The Adjustment Properties dialog box appears. - Click the Adjustment method dropdown arrow and click Edge Snap. - Click the Adjustment method Options button. - The Edge Snap dialog box will appear. - Click the Smooth or Line method. - Check the box if you want to adjust to the midpoint of the links, then click OK. - 7.
+Click OK to close the Adjustment Properties dialog box.